Health and Safety

 • use concrete piles, strip foundations, recycled hardwood (e.g. jarrah telephone poles) or concrete block retaining walls instead of piles or posts

-• use heartwood timbers such as cypress or eucalyptus for weatherboards, decking, and so on instead of LOSP treated timber
+• use heartwood timbers such as western red cedar or redwood for weatherboards, decking, and so on instead of LOSP treated timber

 • use Douglas fir, Lawson cypress or kiln-dried radiata pine instead of boric-treated timber where the in-service moisture content will always be 18% or less.